philnash/unintentionallyblank.co.uk/_posts/2006-08-02-fontsizing.markdown

 <p>Please test out the functionality yourself, if there are any problems with it <a href="http://www.unintentionallyblank.co.uk/contact/">let me know</a>.
 If you have any tips or other thoughts too, feel free to comment.</p>
 <p>Finally, if you want to use this code yourself, here is the code: <a id="p13" href="http://www.unintentionallyblank.co.uk/fontsizer.zip" title="Fontsizer">Download fontsizer</a>.</p>

-<ins>Edit: I don't think the link was working, sorry!
-Things are fixed now, you can download the fontsizer if you want to have a go with it.</ins>
+<p><ins>Edit: I don't think the link was working, sorry!
+Things are fixed now, you can download the fontsizer if you want to have a go with it.</ins></p>